dotnet/docs-maui/docs/user-interface/handlers/create.md

 1. Create any required additional cross-platform types.
 1. Create an interface for the handler.
 For more information, see [Create the handler interface](#create-the-handler-interface).
 1. Create a `partial` handler class, that implements the handler interface.
 For more information, see [Create the handler](#create-the-handler).
-1. In the handler class, create a `PropertyMapper` dictionary, which defines the actions to take when cross-platform property changes occur.
+1. In the handler class, create a `PropertyMapper` dictionary, which defines the Actions to take when cross-platform property changes occur.
 For more information, see [Create the property mapper](#create-the-property-mapper).
-1. Optionally, in your handler class, create a `CommandMapper` dictionary, which defines the actions to take when the cross-platform control sends instructions to the native views that implement the cross-platform control.
+1. Optionally, in your handler class, create a `CommandMapper` dictionary, which defines the Actions to take when the cross-platform control sends instructions to the native views that implement the cross-platform control.
 For more information, see [Create the command mapper](#create-the-command-mapper).
 1. Create `partial` handler classes for each platform, that create the native views that implement the cross-platform control.
 For more information, see [Create the platform controls](#create-the-platform-controls).
 1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](#register-the-handler).